Selene’s didactics She presents as supreme indifference.

 The whole secret is to expect nothing.

-The moment I say to myself, “I’m going to do this or that.”
-Or if I think, “This partner will like or not like the expression on my face”, this is when I stop receiving, and the resulting isolation in which I arrive will simply continue to cloak my heart.
+“This partner will like or not like the expression on my face”, this is when I stop receiving, and the resulting isolation in which I arrive will simply continue to cloak my heart.

 Be open my heart, absolutely you must be open!